tom-avilius/Solstice/readme.md

 - [swayNC config](https://github.com/kurtnettle/dotfiles/tree/a34af4152f579d705772273ae2fd45040c1b45a7/swaync) from kurtnettle
   > Mostly used as is.

-I however, am including their configs here, because of the changes done by me.
+I however, am including their configs here, because of the changes made by me.

 ## Written by me: